Writing the self in bereavement

 Here is a tribute to Frans where I write more about the ongoing conversation:

-As a grieving spouse, writer, teacher, and social scientist, I want to explore questions like:
+As a grieving spouse, writer, teacher, and social scientist, I explored questions like:

 1. What happens to our identities when we lose a partner?
 Do we lose parts of ourselves?
 Do we gain/get parts back?
 What changes and what doesn’t in our “self-story” and how is that reflected in our tellings?
 Does the beloved become part of us/our identity?
 How do we let go or solidify particular identities through writing?